Value for Money

 The classic VfM concepts of inputs, costs, outputs, outcomes and impacts are introduced.
 A table exercise and debrief to explore the importance of starting VfM work at the strategic level.

 An examination of commonly used tools in the VfM arena, understanding where and how they are applied and their limitations.
-How to assess limitations and opportunities when handling VfM questions.
+How to assess opportunities, and keep feasibility, when handling VfM questions.

 Using metrics to build analysis